Cauldron (video game): Development

-After releasing The Evil Dead in 1984, Palace Software hired Steve Brown to design games and produce art as well as Stan Schembri to assist Richard Leinfellner with programming.
-Cauldron began development as a game based on the 1978 slasher film Halloween.
-Palace co-founder Pete Stone viewed video games as an extension of films and wanted to follow The Evil Dead with another horror movie adaptation.
-The company had obtained the film's video game rights and assigned Brown to the project.
+After the company obtained Halloweens video game rights, Brown was assigned the project.
 Unable to develop a concept he was happy with, Brown took the game in a new direction.
 Inspired by the Halloween holiday, he envisioned a game featuring witches and pumpkins.
 Stuart Hunt of Retro Gamer, however, attributed the switch to Mary Whitehouse's campaign against violent horror films in the 1980s.
 Brown submitted concept drawings to Stone, who approved further development.
 Influenced by what he deemed a "classical witch", Brown designed the witch with a long nose and a broomstick.
 He created a Plasticine model of the character as a reference for a painting that was used for the game's box art.

 Brown was joined by Leinfellner, who served as the lead programmer.
 The two enjoyed different video game genres—Brown liked platform games, while Leinfellner preferred shoot 'em ups—and decided to create a game engine that could handle both methods of playing.
 Leinfellner's early versions of the game had the witch only flying around the screen.
 After seeing this, Brown asked Leinfellner why games were either "scrolling or platform", which Leinfellner replied that there was no technical reason that prevented their combination.
-In order to make the witch land on the ground regularly, the team added locations for the character to replenish her magic points.
+In order to make the witch land on the ground frequently, the team added locations for the character to replenish her magic points.
 Additionally, they implemented a magic meter as a finite supply of magic to increase the player's need to traverse on foot.
 Both developers play tested the game but only played the segments individually rather than in a sequence.
 In retrospect, Brown attributes the game's excess difficulty to this along with the fact that the two played with unlimited game lives.

-The game was released on three home computers: Amstrad CPC, Commodore 64, and ZX Spectrum.
+Palace released the game on three home computers: Amstrad CPC, Commodore 64, and ZX Spectrum.
 The Spectrum and Amstrad versions lack scrolling graphics in the shoot 'em up levels and use flick-screening to approximate it.
-A port of Palace's previous game (The Evil Dead), originally programmed for the Commodore 64 by Leinfellner, was included on the second side of the Spectrum cassette.
-Retailers feared a parental backlash, resulting in a limited release for the game.
-Palace chose to include The Evil Dead to distribute the game to a wider audience.
+A port of The Evil Dead, originally programmed by Leinfellner for the Commodore 64, was included on the second side of the Spectrum cassette.
+Palace included The Evil Dead to distribute the game to a wider audience; it originally had a limited release at the time due to retailers fearing parental backlash.
+Decades later, Cauldron was made available on the Antstream Arcade gaming platform.
+The Commodore 64 version was released first in December 2020; the other two home computer formats followed later.